Martin Bailey shares his extraordinary story of recovering from a brain tumour, optimism and achieving your dreams.

 One afternoon Dr. Joki was in his room, his brother joked that Martin was the clever one in the family, and for 20 minutes they joked back and forth about who was the clever one.
 Then they laughed because this conversation was in front of a brain surgeon!!

 Then he prepared himself for the surgery mentally.
 When he heard about all the risks of the surgery, he did start to become concerned.
 He had a risk of becoming blind or paralyzed.
-The doctor had lost a patient earlier from the same type of tumor.
+The doctor had lost a patient earlier from the same type of tumour.

 He never had a will; one of his most emotional moments was when he spoke his will in English and Japanese on a recording.